 What you need to know if you’ve been in a South Carolina car accident…

 The aftermath of a car accident can be hectic.
-There may be many issues you’ve never dealt with before.
 Suddenly you find yourself dealing with car repairs, insurance companies, accident reports, the police, medical bills, and more.
 Knowing what to say and do during the immediate aftermath can be crucial, especially if you’re considering a property damage or personal injury claim against another driver.

 In this article, we’ve provided 10 steps to help guide you through the aftermath of an accident.
-They will help you avoid the frustration, while providing the means to build a powerful claim.
 We’ve also provided answers to many of the most frequently asked questions that arise after an accident, as well as links to state laws and helpful references.

-You’ve been in an accident on a South Carolina roadway.
-Stop immediately at the nearest safest place.
+If you’ve been in a South Carolina car accident, stop immediately at the nearest safest place.
 Stay calm and remain focused.
-If you’re not seriously injured, check to see if the other people involved are ok, then call 911.
+If you’re not seriously injured, check to see if the other people involved are okay, then call 911.

 What information does the 911 dispatcher need?